hawara-es/flying-program/docs/definitions.md

 ### Declarations

-A `declaration` is a way to document a `function`, by wrapping it around an object with the following properties:
+A `declaration` is a way to document a `function` by wrapping it around an object with the following properties:

 ```js